Overview

 You must select an available authoring Data Collector version 4.0.0 or later to create connections.

-The Data Collector version and the stage libraries installed on the engine determine the connection types, such as Amazon S3 or JDBC, that you can create.
+The Data Collector version and the stage libraries installed on the engine determine the connection types, such as Amazon S3 or JDBC, that you can create and the properties available in the connections.

-For a list of new connection types supported with each Data Collector version, see Data Collector Versions.
+For a list of new connection types and properties supported with each Data Collector version, see Data Collector Versions.

-For example, to create an Amazon S3 connection, you must use Data Collector version 4.0.0 or later that has the Amazon Web Services stage library installed.
+For example, say you create an Amazon S3 connection, using Data Collector version 4.0.0 with the Amazon Web Services stage library installed.
 You can use this connection in a Transformer pipeline, as long as you design and run the pipeline using Transformer version 4.0.0 or later with the Amazon Web Services stage library installed.

 • Data Collector version 4.0.0 or later